-Zambia NCDI Poverty Commission Launches Report and Announces PEN-Plus Initiation
+Zambia NCDI Poverty Commission Announces PEN-Plus Initiation

 The Zambia Ministry of Health (MOH) and the Centre for Infectious Disease Research in Zambia (CIDRZ) officially launched the Zambia NCDI Poverty Commission Report on 29 June 2022 in Lusaka and announced that they will initiate PEN-Plus services at two district hospitals in the coming months.